Jane Hamilton Hall: Biography

 Jane Hamilton was born in Denver, Colorado, on 23 June 1915.
 She entered the University of Chicago, where she earned her Bachelor of Science (B.S.) degree in 1937, her Master of Science (M.S.) in 1938, and her doctorate (Ph.D.) in physics in 1942, writing her thesis on "the temperature diffuse scattering of X-rays by potassium chloride and potassium bromide crystals".
-There, she met and married David Hall, a fellow physics student, in 1939.
+There, she met and married David B. Hall, a fellow physics student, in 1939.
 They had two children, Malcolm and Linda.
 She was a member of Alpha Gamma Delta, an international women's fraternity.

 After working for a year as instructors at the University of Denver, they joined the Manhattan Project, the effort during World War II to develop atomic bombs, at its Metallurgical Laboratory at the University of Chicago.
 Nepotism rules prevented them both working in the same groups together, so while David worked on nuclear reactor design, Hall was assigned to Herbert Parker's Health Physics group, where she soon became head of its Special Studies section.
 Parker had her investigate the safety aspects of reactors, and she researched the hazards of inhaling plutonium.

 Hall was seconded to DuPont, where she became a senior supervisor at the Hanford Engineer Works.
 Hall and David moved there in mid-1944, and supervised the construction of the B Reactor there, followed by the D and F Reactors.
 In October 1945, Enrico Fermi brought Hall to the Argonne National Laboratory as an associate physicist and assistant to himself as the laboratory director.